mdrideout/fireproof_closet/README.md

 }
 ```

-- **debugMode**: In development builds, will log performance data and activity of caching to the console.
-- **defaultDuration**: How long all caches should persist before expiring, by default

 ## Display An Image

 FireproofImage is an image provider that can be provided to an Image widget, or